The 30-Day Challenge: Why One Month Can Transform Your Habits

 Avoid stacking multiple new challenges simultaneously.
 Each new behavior requires willpower and mental energy, and attempting too many at once usually results in completing none.
 Focus on one challenge at a time.
 Once a behavior becomes semi-automatic after 30 days, you can layer on a new challenge while maintaining the first as a habit.

-Tools for 30-Day Challenges
+What is Tools for 30-Day Challenges?

 Start your transformation with these free tools: